We are committed to improving accountability and transparency by increasing access to government information.

 Access application form

-Although there is no legal requirement for you to use any particular form to make an access application (beyond satisfying the five requirements set out above), we have created an online form and that you may wish to use for convenience.
+Although there is no legal requirement for you to use any particular form to make an access application (beyond satisfying the five requirements set out above).
+You can contact email@example.com.

 Note: We can refuse a request for information if there is an overriding public interest against disclosure or if searching for the requested information would require unreasonable and substantial diversion of its resources.
 Any decision to withhold or release the documents is appealable by either the applicant or third parties (i.e. other parties involved in the documents).